Evan Dando: Solo career and collaborations

 Dando worked with Australian musicians Nic Dalton and Tom Morgan, both of whom have been involved with The Lemonheads.
 In Sydney, he joined Dalton, Morgan, and a number of Half A Cow artists on a self-titled album by the band Sneeze and the album Coastal by Godstar.
 Dando participated in the Australian band the Givegoods, which featured Paul Dempsey of Something for Kate.

 Dando has worked regularly with Juliana Hatfield where he appeared on several Blake Babies songs and she in turn played with The Lemonheads.
 In Blake Babies, Dando wrote on tracks and provided supporting music and vocals on the Slow Learner album, released in 1989.
 He also collaborated on Hatfield's album Hey Babe, released in 1994.
 In 1999, he recorded a duet with Hatfield for the 1999 album, Return of the Grievous Angel: A Tribute to Gram Parsons.
 The two sang Gram Parsons' "$1000 Wedding".
 Their long-time relationship inspired a line in the Barenaked Ladies' song "Jane": "No promises as vague as heaven.
 No Juliana next to my Evan".
 In late 2000, Dando sang with the Blake Babies and played some acoustic shows with them.
 In 2011, Dando and Hatfield paired up again for a series of live performances.

 In 1995, he had a small role in James Mangold's indie film Heavy, and contributed two cover songs to the soundtrack.
+In June 1995, Dando's collaboration with English singer-songwriter Kirsty MacColl, a cover of "Perfect Day", was released; the single peaked at number 75 on the UK Singles Chart a week after release.

 During an acoustic world tour in early 2001, Dando garnered renewed interest in his back catalog.
 With touring musicians Ben Lee and Ben Kweller, he performed a mix of Lemonheads songs and solo songs.
 His performance at the Brattle Theatre in Cambridge on October 18, 2000, was recorded and officially released in the fall of 2001 as Live at the Brattle Theatre; the album was packaged with an additional disc, an EP titled Griffith Sunset that featured covers of country songs.

 In February 2003 Dando released his first solo album, Baby I'm Bored, which reached the top 40 of the UK Albums chart.

 In 2004, Dando performed as the lead vocalist for the band MC5 on a 41-show tour.
 He has collaborated with The Dandy Warhols and soundtrack composer Craig Armstrong.
 At the All Tomorrow's Parties' Don't Look Back festival, Dando played several live dates, including a full performance of the It's A Shame About Ray album.

 In 2015, Dando played solo shows in the United States and Europe.